A Day at the Beach

 All of Brewster’s beaches are located on Cape Cod Bay, known for its warm calm waters and miles of sandy flats at low tide.
 These Cape Cod beaches are perfect for children looking to explore the tidal pools in search of marine life.

-Parking Passes are REQUIRED at ALL of these beaches from the beginning of June until the day before Labor Day, 9 am – 4 pm daily!
-They can be purchased in person, 7 days a week at the rear entrance of the Brewster Town Office Building.
-Visitor Information Center, 2198 Main St., from 9am-3pm.
-508-896-4511.
+Parking Passes are REQUIRED at ALL of these beaches from mid June until the day before Labor Day, 9 am – 4 pm daily!
+They can be purchased online at Stickers.brewster-ma.gov/ either the day of, or in advance of your visit.
+There is no need to display a physical permit, as they are linked to your license plate number.

 - Beaches close at 10 pm